robinmayol/copyTimestamps/README.md

 Clones timestamps from CR2 files to jpg files in case the conversion didn't keep them.

 Usage:
-Place the _copyTimestamps.sh in the folder containing the CR2 files.
+Place _copyTimestamps.sh in the folder containing the CR2 files.
 The JPG files must be located in a folder named "JPEG" inside the CR2 files folder.

 aFolder/<br/>